ravindersturna/Tableau-Dashboard-for-Data-Science-as-a-Career/README.md

 For details of data and information about each view, please read "DataScienceAsCareer.docx".

+To have a look at the dataset used, please open "SurveyDataScience.zip".

 For original Tablea project, please download and open "DataScienceAsCareerTableau.twb", in Tableau desktop.

 For original PowerBI project, please download and open "DataScienceAsCareerPowerBI.pwix", in PowerBI.